SEMICeu/semic_pledges/UserGuide/AnalysingPledges.md

 ## 2) Creating files of results

-To create excel files containing respectively the results from the **Topic** and **Result extraction** (clusters, results sentences, ...), one has to run the following scritps:
+To create excel files containing respectively the results from the **Topic** and **Result extraction** (clusters, results sentences, ...), you will have to run the following scritps:

 <p align="center">
     <img src="/UserGuide/Figures/process.png" height = 68 width = 750 class = "center">